ZF-Commons/ZfcAdmin/README.md

     * Default page: zfc-admin/admin/index.phtml

-NOTE: Your module must be loaded after ZfcUser or the overriding will not work.
-To do this, place your module after ZfcUser in the `modules` key of your application configuration (`config/application.config.php`), or do the following:
+NOTE: Your module must be loaded after ZfcAdmin or the overriding will not work.
+To do this, place your module after ZfcAdmin in the `modules` key of your application configuration (`config/application.config.php`), or do the following:

 ```php
 <?php